Unit VII. Presence

 write a book on No-self from the Christian perspective.
 No-self goes

-beyond the Unitive state that was the final goal of contemplatives and
+beyond the Unitive state that was the final goal of contemplatives and mystics

-itself, and that is the one that is relevant to the sixth chakra.
+and that is the one that is relevant to the sixth chakra.

 The Unitive State begins with the end of the Dark Night of the Spirit